mozilla-services/consvc-shepherd/docs/metrics.md

 are emitted.
 In deployments, `DJANGO_STATSD_ENABLED=True` and `STATSD_DEBUG=False`, so metrics are emitted but do not appear in logs.

+Deployment variables are set in `cloudops-infra` in the `configmap.yaml` file in the Shepherd directory.

 ## Development

 By default, metrics are disabled in development.
-They must be enabled via an environment variable or in `.env`.
+They must be enabled via an environment variable or in the `.env` file.

 Metrics are set, incremented and controlled by utility methods that are defined in the `ShepherdMetrics` class contained in the [consvc_shepherd/utils.py](../consvc_shepherd/utils.py) module: